rtmigo/prefnotifiers_flutter/README.md

 ```

 We can use `param` object as the only representation of `"TheParameter"` in the whole program.
 We use
-`param.value` to get and set the value, to build widgets and so on.
+`param.value` to access its value, to build widgets and so on.

 ## PrefItem